Table of Contents

 On the other hand, the compounds such as aluminium sulphates, alkaline silicates, calcium chlorides, zinc sulphates, calcium, aluminium or ammonium chlorides, iron fillings, etc fill up the voids by chemical reaction with the concrete to produce water-resistant surfaces.

-If 5% soap is added to the water to be used for preparing mortar the pores get closed and the coating of water repellent substance stick to the wall surface which makes it sufficiently damp proof.
+If 5% soap is added to the water to be used for preparing mortar the pores get closed and the coating of water-repellent substance sticks to the wall surface which makes it sufficiently damp-proof.

 e.
 By use of Special Construction Techniques

 Some of the special construction techniques that can be used for damp proofing are as follows: